History of technology: Renaissance technology

 Before the development of modern engineering, mathematics was used by artisans and craftsmen, such as millwrights, clock makers, instrument makers and surveyors.
 Aside from these professions, universities were not believed to have had much practical significance to technology.

 A standard reference for the state of mechanical arts during the Renaissance is given in the mining engineering treatise De re metallica (1556), which also contains sections on geology, mining and chemistry.
 De re metallica was the standard chemistry reference for the next 180 years.
 Among the water powered mechanical devices in use were ore stamping mills, forge hammers, blast bellows, and suction pumps.

 Due to the casting of cannon, the blast furnace came into widespread use in France in the mid 15th century.
 The blast furnace had been used in China since the 4th century BC.

 The invention of the movable cast metal type printing press, whose pressing mechanism was adapted from an olive screw press, (c.
 1441) lead to a tremendous increase in the number of books and the number of titles published.
 Movable ceramic type had been used in China for a few centuries and woodblock printing dated back even further.

 The era is marked by such profound technical advancements like linear perceptivity, double shell domes or Bastion fortresses.
 Note books of the Renaissance artist-engineers such as Taccola and Leonardo da Vinci give a deep insight into the mechanical technology then known and applied.
 Architects and engineers were inspired by the structures of Ancient Rome, and men like Brunelleschi created the large dome of Florence Cathedral as a result.
-He was awarded one of the first patents ever issued in order to protect an ingenious crane he designed to raise the large masonry stones to the top of the structure.
+He was awarded one of the first patents ever issued to protect an ingenious crane he designed to raise the large masonry stones to the top of the structure.
 Military technology developed rapidly with the widespread use of the cross-bow and ever more powerful artillery, as the city-states of Italy were usually in conflict with one another.
 Powerful families like the Medici were strong patrons of the arts and sciences.
 Renaissance science spawned the Scientific Revolution; science and technology began a cycle of mutual advancement.